system76/tech-docs/src/models/oryp11/repairs.md

 The Oryx Pro 11 uses two fans and a heatsink manufactured as a single assembly.
 The part number for the complete assembly is YINGFAN `6-31-PE60N-102`.
 The part number for the left fan is WINMA `EFC-92091S2-0BH`; the part number for the right fan is WINMA `EFC-90091S2-0BH`.

-If the CPU/GPU fans become noisy and cleaning them out doesn't fix the issue, you may need a new fan.
+If the fans become noisy and cleaning them out doesn't fix the issue, you may need a new fan.
 [Contact support](https://support.system76.com) to start a warranty claim or parts purchase.
+These instructions can also be used if physical damage to the heatsink necessitates its replacement.

-Thermal paste helps facilitate heat transfer between the CPU/GPU and the cooling equipment.
-Depending on your climate and the age of the machine, replacing the thermal paste between the CPU/GPU and the heatsink may help the system run cooler.
-It's recommended to replace the thermal paste whenever the heatsink is removed.
+Thermal paste helps facilitate effective heat transfer between the CPU/GPU and the cooling equipment; depending on your climate and the age of the machine, replacing the thermal paste may improve cooling performance.
+The thermal paste should generally be replaced whenever the heatsink is removed.

+Thermal putty (thicker than thermal paste) is used to bridge the gap between the VRAM chips and the heatsink.
+Replacing the thermal putty is optional when removing the heatsink.
+System76 suggests [Thermal Grizzly Putty Basic](https://www.thermal-grizzly.com/en/tg-putty/s-tg-p-b-030) (available at various retailers) or a similar alternative.

-**Tools required:** Cross-head (Phillips) screwdriver
+**Tools required:** Cross-head (Phillips) screwdriver, thermal putty spreader (flat plastic tool)
 **Time estimate:** 40 minutes
 **Difficulty:** High <span style="color:red;">●</span>